 When you are fighting a custody battle, the parental alienation term may come up.
 It is a prevalent thing these days.
 This involves creating false and negative traits about the other parent in the child’s mind.

 So, how is parental alienation defined in Canada?
 What is parental alienation law?
 This article will focus on answering everything related to parental alienation in Canada.
+Or consult with an experienced lawyer to get the best advice.

 What is Parental Alienation Canada?